m4rc1e/grid/README.md

 # Laid

-A layout engine based on swiss grids.
-The manifesto
+A text layout engine based on swiss grids.

 ## Roadmap